ajaygunalan/ajaygunalan.github.io/_includes/main.md

 Right after my Bachelors, I joined <a href="https://www.asimovrobotics.com/" class="md-link"> ASIMOV Robotics Pvt.
 Ltd, Kochi </a> and was a part of the Software team, developing a <a href="https://www.youtube.com/watch?v=5vjY1c8N1rk/" class="md-link"> service robot </a> for <a href="https://www.hdfcbank.com/" class="md-link"> HDFC bank </a> and then I joined  <a href="http://www.rbccps.org/" class="md-link"> RBCCPS </a> in February 2018 to work on legged robots and manipulation.
 </p>

-My interest is **Bio-Inspired Software Development for Real Time Motion Planning, and Control, of Underactuated Manipulators, & Humanoids.**
+My interest is **Bio-Inspired Software Development for Real Time Motion Planning, and Control, of Under-actuated Manipulators, & Humanoids by fusing Formal Control methods & Learning based technique.**